AdobeDocs/genstudio.en/help/user-guide/approvals/publish-content.md

 ## Approved content

 When all designated reviewers approve a draft, GenStudio changes the draft status to **Approved**.
-This change in status launches the publishing process by alerting the content creator to the draft's approved status with the **Approved variants ready to publish** pop-up and email.
+This change in status launches the publishing process by alerting the content creator to the draft's approved status with the _Approved variants ready to publish_ pop-up and email.

 You can then finalize the draft by saving it to [!DNL Content] with appropriate metadata.
 The approved draft is not available to other GenStudio users until you publish the draft to [!DNL Content].

 **To publish approved content**:

-1. Access the approved draft from either the approval notification email or the **Approved variants ready to publish** pop-up.
-This pop-up includes a **Close** button to postpone publication of the approved asset and a **Publish** button to start the publication process.
+1. Access the approved draft from either the approval notification email or the _Approved variants ready to publish_ pop-up.
+This pop-up includes a **[!UICONTROL Close]** button to postpone publication of the approved asset and a **[!UICONTROL Publish]** button to start the publication process.

-1. Click **Publish** to save the asset or experience to [!DNL Content].
-GenStudio displays the **Confirm details for your approved content** window, which displays thumbnails of the approved assets.
+1. Click **[!UICONTROL Publish]** to save the asset or experience to [!DNL Content].
+GenStudio displays the _Confirm details for your approved content_ window, which displays thumbnails of the approved assets.
 GenStudio then prompts you to add relevant information about the asset or experience.
-This information is saved as metadata that adds value to [!DNL Content] filter and search operations.
+This information is saved as metadata, which adds value to [!DNL Content] filter and search operations.
 You can add the asset to a GenStudio Campaign at this point in the publication process.

-1. After the content publication process has completed, GenStudio displays the **Approved variations have been published** popup.
-From this popup widnow, you can:
+1. After the content publication process has completed, GenStudio displays the _Approved variations have been published_ popup.
+From this popup window, you can:

-   * Click **Open in Content** to view the published asset or experience
+   * Click **[!UICONTROL Open in Content]** to view the published asset or experience

-   * Click **Create something new** to create new content.
+   * Click **[!UICONTROL Create something new]** to create new content.

 ## After publication

 All GenStudio users can access approved assets or experiences in [!DNL Content].
 The Asset details pane identifies the asset's upload and approval history.
 Saved content is identified by these attributes:

-* **date** and **username**: Identifies the date that the content was uploaded or created in the GenStudio canvas. **username** identifies the content creator.
+* **Upload date** -- Identifies the date that the content was uploaded.

-* **approved** and **username**: Identifies the date of approval and name of the final approver.
+* **Uploaded by**:  Identifies the GenStudio asset creator.

 Draft URLs are invalid after a draft asset or experience are saved to [!DNL Content].